-We’re all in need of a treat, especially when in a pandemic, so why not try a brilliant brunch to takeaway from an independent, woman-owned café?
+We’re all in need of a treat so why not try a brilliant brunch from an independent, woman-owned café?
 Cafe Strange Brew in Glasgow’s Southside features the likes of bagels, burritos, pancakes, toasties and breakfast buns on their menu.
 The small business also offers incredible bakes and drinks to takeaway too.

 Owned by Carli Kieran and Leigh Irwin, this Glasgow photography company hair salon is one of the women-led businesses chosen by you that is run by two women.
 Pearl and Plum Photography is an award-winning photography studio and great if you’re in need of pics for weddings, events or simple portraits to brighten your home.

 10. Dear Green

 Wake up and smell this coffee.
 Dear Green is a women-led coffee roastery that is not only bringing us top notch beans for our morning brew but also bringing about change when it comes to ethical coffee.
 Their packaging is biodegradable and Dear Green aims to source their coffee through direct trade links.
 Plus, they’re the founders and organisers of Scotland’s biggest coffee party, Glasgow Coffee Festival.
 Their Ballroom Blend with notes of toffee, pink grapefruit and plum is a firm favourite for many customers.